 In 2011 I signed my only biological son over to the Marine Corps, he was only seventeen at the time.
 My son went straight from high school graduation to Bootcamp, and I went from being okay to thinking, “OMG!
 What have I done?!”
 With the war in Afghanistan shows no signs of letting up and with the loss of life increasing; I found myself slipping into depression, often crying uncontrollably wondering, “Had I just sent my son off to war?”

 While Tyler was away at Bootcamp, I desperately and feverishly looked for ways to feel connected to him.
-I knew I wanted something special but it couldn’t be just anything.
-It needed to be something that showed true love and gratitude, not only for my son but for all those who served long before him and those who will serve long after him.
+I knew I wanted something special, but it couldn’t be just anything.
+It needed to be something that showed sincere love and gratitude, not only for my son but for all those who served long before him and those who will serve long after him.

 With all my heart, I want to thank you for wearing your gratitude, displaying your patriotism, and helping us to honor the service and sacrifice of our military service members (past and present) and their families.

 U.S. Army Sergeant First Class (E-7) Joseph James joined the military and began his basic training as a “Forward Observer” at Ft.
 Sill, Oklahoma on July 26, 2000.
 During his service, SFC James deployed in support of Operation Enduring Freedom once and Operation Iraqi Freedom three times.
 SFC James’ extensive list of awards includes the Bronze Star, Purple Heart, the Meritorious Service Medal, four Army Commendation Medals, three Good Conduct Medals, the Non-Commissioned Officer Professional Development Ribbon (numeral 2), two Overseas Service Ribbons, the Air Assault Badge, and the Combat Action Badge.
 On April 8th, 2008, SFC James’ Humvee was struck simultaneously by two improvised explosive devices (IEDs).